geojoek/DeadBirdLab/README.md

 The general processing workflow to solve for this issue is relatively simple:

-1. Deal with all the point shapefiles:
+1. Deal with all the point shapefiles (See 'Shapefile Iterator' section below):
     1. Iterate through all of the single point shapefiles:
     2. Append each poiny to a newly created point featurelayer hosted in RAM
     3. Buffer 2km around each dead bird point feature